 Private landlord pre-action requirements should be complied with when seeking to end a private residential tenancy, an assured or short assured tenancy due to rent arrears where all, or part of the arrears, occurred on or after 27 May 2020 (the date when the Coronavirus (Scotland) (No. 2) Act 2020 came into force).

 Provision of clear information

-The pre-actions set out in the Regulations consist of action in 3 areas.
+The pre-actions set out in the Regulations consist of action in three areas.

 The first is landlords giving tenants clear information.